 In contrast, a heavy thunderstorm with fallen trees or other extreme weather with similar effects could disable cable or DSL for days.
 Again, most satellite internet customers live in rural areas without access to DSL or cable, so even with rain fade, satellite internet is preferable to alternative, slower means of internet service (like dial-up).

 #4 — Satellite internet is too expensive.

 Satellite internet is relatively expensive.
 But the monthly costs have decreased over the last few years.
 You can get a decent satellite internet plan from either Viasat or HughesNet for about $50 per month, which is comparable to cable or DSL.

 Want to know more?

-If you want to know more about the best satellite internet or you think we missed something, leave us a comment below.
+If you want to know more about satellite internet or you think we’re missing something, leave us a comment below.
 We love hearing from you.